joseph-flinn/site/frontend/posts/retro-failure-individual-over-team-discussions.md

 vulnerable.
 Cultivating the spaces for vulnerability and trust building in team meetings strengthens the bonds of teamwork throughout the team.

-Psychologically safe teams have been shown to be the highest performing teams; teams that deliver the most business value in an efficient manner (Edmondson 2019).
+Psychologically safe teams have been shown to be the highest-performing teams; teams that deliver the most business value in an efficient manner (Edmondson 2019).
 As such, my number one priority as a manager is to create a psychologically safe space on the team to maximize the performance of my team.